Emeritus College Strategic Plan

 Recognizing the potential for continued engagement with emeritus faculty who remain in the Clemson area after retirement, the Clemson University Emeritus College was established in 2003.
 The University has supported the College with resources including facilities, administrative and staff support, operational funds, technology, etc. In late 2016, the Director identified a need to update the College’s strategic plan and a committee was appointed.
 The committee has met regularly since January 2017, and now forward the strategic plan outlined below to the Emeritus College Advisory Board.
 As a preamble to this work, it is important to review key outcomes of the work of the College as it has evolved since its formation:

-- The College has a roster of almost 800 members, and works closely with the University’s Office of Human Resources in maintaining its roster of members.
+- The College has a roster of over 850 members, and works closely with the University’s Office of Human Resources in maintaining its roster of members.

 - College members provide material service to Clemson University through a variety of initiatives.
 Examples include administering the Clemson English-Speaking Proficiency (CESP) test for non-native English speakers; organizing and staffing the Conversations with International Students (CIS) program, which helps international students improve their English skills; supporting Creative Inquiry Classes; and assisting students through Academic Success Center programs.